 The pledge was signed by all three of the worst plastic polluters, according to the Break Free from Plastic Movement, namely Coca-Cola, PepsiCo and Nestle.

 McDonalds and Starbucks have said they intend to phase out the use of plastic straws, as have a growing number of airlines, hotels, theme parks, cruise ships and food service companies.

-IKEA Canada phased out all single-use plastic straws from its stores in May.
+IKEA Canada phased out all single-use plastic straws from its stores last year.